Snowplant

 #1, At the top

-The first unmarked junction is just below the South side of the Carson Gap.
-This unmarked trail brings you straight down to Highway 88, on your way up to Round Top, in the Background.
+The first unmarked junction is a Right Turn to the Southwest just below the South side of the Carson Gap.
+This unmarked trail brings us straight down to Highway 88, on our way up to Round Top, in the Background.

 The Tahoe Yosemite Trail passes across the right side of the Round Top massif, pictured above, on its way down to Summit City Creek.